-Corsets are have since graduated from the back-breaking, organ-crushing entrapment they once were and boy, am I glad!
+Corsets have since graduated from the back-breaking, organ-crushing entrapment they once were and boy, am I glad!
 Hey guys!!!
 How you doing?
 For the longest time, I have been trying to layer corsets and for each time I tried, I could tell it just wasn’t right yet.
-On my.
+On my birthday.

 Long time, no hear!
 Life’s good?
 Good.
 Thank you for sticking around through my inconsistency.
 I want to promise that I will do better to churn out posts every week and I want to believe that as much as you probably do but life is being life and I’ll just say that someday, I will get there.
 I’m easing back in with a post on Mixing Prints.

 No, don’t roll your eyes, it’s not Ankara prints this time (well, just one) but contemporary prints as promised in my last Print Lecture here.
 The penultimate one here, had all the details you will ever need to get your print affair going.

 All caught up?
 Good.
 Welcome back.
 Do you like the new look of the blog BTW?
 Let me know in the comment section.
 Will you?
 Thanks!

 I’m incredibly fascinated with mixing prints as your surely already know.
 It’s for the same reason I’d rather wear two pieces than wear dresses – The later is boringggg.
 With prints as with two pieces, I can mix and match, achieving very different looks each time and basically, just getting value for money.